Notes on the octonions

-There is an analogue of the $\rG_2$-Chern--Simons functional on the space of $3$-dimensional submanifolds of $Y$, whose critical points are the associative submanifolds of $Y$ and whose gradient flow lines are Cayley submanifolds of $\R\times Y$~\cite{DT}.
-This is the submanifold version of the conjectural Donaldson--Thomas field theory.
+There is an analogue of the $\Gtwo$--Chern--Simons functional on the space of $3$--di\-men\-sio\-nal submanifolds of $Y$, whose critical points are the associative submanifolds of $Y$ and whose gradient flow lines are Cayley submanifolds of $\R\times Y$~\cite{Donaldson1998}.
+This is the submanifold part of the conjectural Donaldson--Thomas field theory.

-More precisely, let $(Y,\phi)$ be a $\rG_2$-manifold with coassociative calibration $\psi=*\phi$ and let $S$ be a compact oriented $3$-manifold without boundary.
-Denote by $\sF$ the space of smooth embeddings $f:S\to Y$ such that $f^*\phi$ vanishes nowhere.
+More precisely, let $(Y,\phi)$ be a $\Gtwo$--manifold with coassociative calibration $\psi=*\phi$ and let $S$ be a compact oriented $3$--manifold without boundary.
+Denote by $\sF$ the space of smooth embeddings $f\co S\to Y$ such that $f^*\phi$ vanishes nowhere.
 Then the group $\sG:=\Diff^+(S)$ of orientation preserving diffeomorphism of $S$ acts on $\sF$ by composition.
 The quotient space

-can be identified with the space of oriented $3$-dimensional submanifolds of $Y$ that are diffeomorphic to $S$ and have the property that the restriction of $\phi$ to each tangent space is nonzero; the identification sends the equivalence class $[f]$ of an element $f\in\sF$ to its image $f(S)$.
+can be identified with the space of oriented $3$--dimensional submanifolds of $Y$ that are diffeomorphic to $S$ and have the property that the restriction of $\phi$ to each tangent space is nonzero; the identification sends the equivalence class $[f]$ of an element $f\in\sF$ to its image $f(S)$.

 Given $f\in\sF$ the tangent space of $\sS$ at $[f]$ can be identified with the quotient